milis92/Krang/README.md

 [![Maven metadata URL](https://img.shields.io/maven-metadata/v?label=Snapshot&metadataUrl=https://oss.sonatype.org/content/repositories/snapshots/com/github/milis92/krang/krang-gradle-plugin/maven-metadata.xml)](https://oss.sonatype.org/content/repositories/snapshots/com/github/milis92/krang/krang-gradle-plugin/)

 Kotlin Compiler plugin that gives you the ability to be notified every time annotated function is called.\
 General purpose is for effortless logging or analytics, but it can (but probably shouldn't) be used for more advanced use-cases.

 ---

 ## How does it work

-During compilation, Krang injects a small piece of code that's firing a callback with a name of the function and parameters passed at runtime
+During compilation, Krang injects a small piece of code that's \
+simply firing a callback with a name and parameters of the function passed at runtime.

 This effectively means Krang is transforming your code in a following way:
 <table>